TSA Athlete Scholarship

-The Northern Territory Institute of Sport (NTIS) offers scholarships to NT athletes.
-These athletes should be identified by their National Sporting Organisation with scholarships awarded under Australia’s high performance athlete categorization framework.
+The TSA offers scholarships to Northern Territory athletes.
+These athletes should be identified by their National Sporting Organisation with scholarships awarded under the National athlete categorization framework.

-NTIS athlete scholarships are open to athletes from the Northern Territory and (where possible) representing the NT in competition.
+TSA athlete scholarships are open to athletes who are from the Northern Territory and (where possible) representing the Northern Territory in competition.

 A professional athlete who has a professional sport license (e.g. golf, triathlon) and/or is on a professional contract competition in a national or international league/championship side (e.g. AFL, NRL), is ineligible for the scholarship.

-Athletes are assessed under one of the five national high performance categories below:
+Athletes are assessed under one of the five categories of the National Athlete Categorisation Framework:

 Level 1.
 Podium